There are a range of potential barriers that may prevent you from reaching a career decision.

 But if I take this job, will my whole career go wrong?

-Also, remember that the Oxford Careers Service offers all throughout your working life.
-Whilst the vast majority of alumni never need to contact the us, those that do get the advice and support they need to make the changes they want.
-Just actively manage your career; if a job is not right, take action quickly.
-Changing career in your twenties is relatively easy, and it continues to be possible later in life, although it may takes a little more effort later.
+Also, remember that the Oxford Careers Service offers you support throughout your working life.
+Whilst the vast majority of alumni never need to work with us, those that do can get the advice and support they need to make the changes they want.

 Will I be letting my parents down if I apply for / take this job?